 Yes, I live in the Wild West and we have a small herd just a few miles south of Highlands Ranch and here’s a picture of my neighbors.

 I’d like to introduce you to (from left to right) that’s Bill, Joe and little Joey Jr….

-Did you know that buffalo is lower in fat and cholesterol than beef, pork and chicken and even half the fat of turkey?
+Did you know that bison is lower in fat and cholesterol than beef, pork and chicken and even half the fat of turkey?

-Ground buffalo is so lean you may need to turn your skillet down or spray it with non-stick spray.
+Ground bison is so lean you may need to turn your skillet down or spray it with non-stick spray.

 - Lower heat